adobe/spectrum-css/.changeset/petite-toys-greet.md

 The outer table border extends all the way around the `thead`/`div` equivalent.

 In Storybook, several new stories have been added to the docs page and the testing grid for Chromatic.
-These stories include `EmptyState`, `LoadingState`, `SingleSelect`, `NumericalData`, `TableStates`, `Sortable`.
+These stories include `EmptyState`, `LoadingState`, `SingleSelect`, `NumericalData`, `TableStates`, `Sortable`, `WithMenuButton`, `WithChartContent`.
 Documentation has been added for each of these stories, as well as expanded in other stories.

 #### Mods